orangecms/multicall/README.md

 developers.

 There have been a paper[^2] and another proposal[^1] to build multicall binaries based on LLVM.
-One possibility is to leveraeg the intermediate representation (IR) used during the compile process.
+One possibility is to leverage the intermediate representation (IR) during the compile process.
 Using LLVM has the benefit that it serves as a backend to multiple language frontends.
 That would possibly allow for having both Rust and C code packed into one binary.